Kellegram/create-astral-server/README.md

 # Create: Astral server docker container

 ## Description
 This repository contains the necessary files to build a Docker container for launching a Minecraft server with the Create: Astral modpack, using GraalVM Java 17.
+This container allows for additional customisation to the server pack beyond the defaults.

 ## Instructions
 *This container assumes that you possess at least some basic knowledge of navigating the linux commandline.
 I will link some resources further down for command basics and docker basics.*